top of page

 About PUSHPA

-At the time, other land grant parcels were also being settled by tribal people throughout the Guntur district where Franklin was born.
-In July of 2005, Franklin and Shirley incorporated PUSHPA as a 501(c)3 charitable organization to help these developing communities to help themselves.
+In July of 2005, Franklin Gummadi and his wife Shirley incorporated PUSHPA as a 501(c)3 charitable organization to help these developing communities to push ahead.

 You may select the following link for more on the PUSHPA mission.